 Meal replacement shakes should not completely replace healthful, balanced diets.
 This is because it is difficult to get every nutrient from a single food source.

 Furthermore, a body that does not receive enough nutrients may experience problems with metabolism.
 This may slow or disrupt a weight loss plan.
-In fact, one 2015 study found that people who eat a varied diet are less likely to have obesity.
+In fact,

 Some protein shakes also use large quantities of sweetener to improve flavor, which can trigger blood sugar spikes.